mrG7/google-image-search/README.md

 OrderingBuffer is a simple solution to the common concern of maintaining the order of items in a list across multiple XHR requests.
 Who knows how many messy implementations there are out there with various hacks for ensuring this?

-OrderingBuffer is great because by adding a custom `isNext` to a standard array you get a no-fuss data structure for easy re-use when restoring a list from multiple XHR requests.
+OrderingBuffer is great because by adding a custom `isNext` function to a standard array you get a no-fuss data structure for easy re-use when restoring a list from multiple XHR requests.

 In the case of Google Image Search API usage, `isNext` is defined as: